 It’s that time of year again at the office!
-Holiday lights, pies in the break room, end of year excitement...and boring or played-out holiday events.
+Holiday lights, pies in the break room, that end-of-year excitement... and boring holiday events.

 The holidays are a time when everyone feels festive, and offices often want to share in that feeling.
 And any holiday party should be a quality team bonding experience.
 But the result is often a waste-of-money gift swap or a bad cookie plate.
+Or worse yet, some employees feel excluded if they don’t celebrate certain holidays or religions.
 The holidays should be relaxing and fun, even if we're still at the office and not on vacation just yet.

-So, how do you breathe some life into the stale office holiday party?
+So, how do you breathe some life into the stale office holiday party, and make it as inclusive as possible?
 Here are some holiday office party (and holiday treat) ideas for teams of every size and budget.

 Psst...Wondering how you can show employees you care during the holidays?
 Download a free eBook with 109 ways to appreciate employees on a budget.

-This one is simple, but one of our favorites.
 A potluck is a chance for people to show off their culinary or baking chops — or, let’s be honest, how great they are at picking out tasty treats from Whole Foods.
 Take an afternoon to taste your coworkers’ wares and chat about anything other than work.
 Easy, relaxing, and delicious!
 Bring on the latkes and pumpkin pies, please.
 Or if your team likes a little healthy competition, why not a holiday food bake off?
-I’ll make my favorite — winter fruit pie with walnut crumb!

 2. Organize a Better Holiday Gift Exchange